 There are many air layering styles.
 Here are the brief steps of the first one:

 1. Duck beak air layering

-First, sterilize the knife.
+To do the duck beak style air layering, first, sterilize the knife.
 Cut off some leaves on the branch to prevent root rot.
 Cut a duck-beak shape on 2/3 of the branch.
 It looks something like this:

 Put a small leaf in between the cut (the duck beak) to keep its shape.
 Dry the cut 1-2 days in a porch.
 When the cut stiffen up, tape it with some nylon or masking tape:

 Depending on the species, it can take 2-8 weeks before the cut takes roots.
 After that, unwrap the tape.
 You can see new roots have formed here: